 Finally, it’s important to not get too caught up in the gambling side of the national anthem.
 Of course, bettors will want to get as involved as they please, but remember to enjoy the event!
 If we may take you on a quick journey down memory lane and take you back to Whitney Houston’s 1991 rendition, which was met with great regard as she stamped her mark on the day.

-See below the top sportsbooks where you can wager on Super Bowl Prop Bets and choose the best one for you:
+See below the top sportsbooks where you can wager on NFL prop bets for the national anthem and choose the best one for you: